MBaskette/kickstarter-analysis/Written_Report_Template (1).md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

--Beginning in April there is a distinct uptick in successful campaigns until the end of summer.
+Beginning in April there is a distinct uptick in successful campaigns until the end of summer.
 The winter is by far the worst time to create a Kickstater campaign
 - What can you conclude about the Outcomes based on Goals?
 Funding goals up to $4999 have the greatest chance for success